gsalzer/ethutils/doc/headers/README.md

 ```

 The file `headers.csv` contains 71673 headers from the contracts on Ethereum's main chain.
-After running the scripts, `categories.csv` contains the classified headers followed by their category.
+After running the scripts, `categories.csv` contains the classified headers with their category.